-- Zippori National Park – This was the administrative capital of the Galilee in Jesus’ lifetime.
-In addition to the amazing nature there is an archeological site dating back to the 2nd century.
-It is most famous for its Byzantine mosaics in an ancient synagogue floor.
+- Tsipori National Park – This was the administrative capital of Galilee in Jesus’ lifetime.
+In addition to the amazing nature, there is an archeological site dating back to the 2nd century.
+It is most famous for its Byzantine mosaics on an ancient synagogue floor.

 - Cana – Here Jesus performed his first miracle turning water into wine.
 Visitors can see the Wedding Church and museum.

-- Roman Road – The route crosses an ancient Roman road which would have been used by Jesus.
+- Roman Road – The route crosses an ancient Roman road that would have been used by Jesus.
 During his lifetime it was a major thoroughfare running east to west.

 - Kibbutz Lavi – One of only a few orthodox religious kibbutzim; it was founded in 1949 and today is known as a major producer of synagogue furniture.

 - Horns of Hattin – A decisive battle took place here between the Crusaders and Saladin in 1187.
 From the double hills, there are brilliant views across the Galilee.

 - Nebi Shu’eib – The site of the traditional Tomb of Jethro, father-in-law of Moses.
 Today the site is marked by a large Druze mosque and complex.